SushyDev/pod-link/README.md

 ```

 ### Real Debrid
 fill in your [RD token](https://real-debrid.com/apitoken).
-Configure a timeout for adding magnets, defaults are suggested
+Configure a timeout (in seconds) for adding magnets, defaults are suggested
 ```yml
 settings:
   real_debrid: